frcode/python-ibmdb-wiki/APIs.md

 **Description**

-Commits an in-progress transaction on the specified connection resource and begins a new transaction.
+Commits an in-progress transaction on the specified IBM_DBConnection and begins a new transaction.

-Python applications normally default to AUTOCOMMIT mode, so ibm_db.commit() is not necessary unless AUTOCOMMIT has been turned off for the connection resource.
+Python applications normally default to AUTOCOMMIT mode, so ibm_db.commit() is not necessary unless AUTOCOMMIT has been turned off for the IBM_DBConnection.

-Note: If the specified connection resource is a persistent connection, all transactions in progress for all applications using that persistent connection will be committed.
+Note: If the specified IBM_DBConnection is a persistent connection, all transactions in progress for all applications using that persistent connection will be committed.
 For this reason, persistent connections are not recommended for use in applications that require transactions.

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection

 **Return Values**